Youngzt998/ziteng.yang.github.io/index.md

 ## **Jokes**

-- I usually mix up with "sophomore" and "semaphore"
+- I usually mix up with "sophomore" and "semaphore" (This happens for at least 5 times ...)

 ## **Computer Science**

 - I was also admitted by the *Master of Logic* program at the University of Amsterdam.
-But not rich enough to enroll : (
+But not rich enough to enroll : (  [It requires around 10,000 for tuition and another 10,000 or maybe more for life expenses ...]
-  - It doesn't mean I do not love Computer Science
+  - It doesn't mean I do not love Computer Science; they are somehow *[mutually inductive](https://en.wikipedia.org/wiki/Inductive_type#Mutually_inductive_definitions)* magics of the world
 - I gave up the desire of stepping into game design, another totally different career life at sophomore.
-This is mainly because I didn't found neither a good mentor/advisor nor suitable partners and didn't make it by self-study.
+This is mainly because I didn't found neither a good mentor/advisor nor ideal partners and didn't make it by self-study.
   - It doesn't mean I do not love Programming Languages.
 Instead, I found those two things in the area of Programming Languages later!
   - Nevertheless, I always love the world of video games and believe they are a treasure of humans.
 - I have no industrial experience till now.
-I still regard myself as a nonprofessional programmer...
+I still regard myself as **a very nonprofessional programmer**...
-- Unlike a lot of my friends that started learning programming at a very young age, I never touched the world of programming until freshman year at SJTU.
+- Unlike a lot of my friends that started learning programming at a very young age, I never touched the world of computer science until freshman year at SJTU.